What is the Small Business Paycheck Protection Program?

-In a move that validates the gig economy, On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file a Form 1040, Schedule C. Below are answers to frequently asked questions regarding the PPP eligibility for the self-employed, freelancers, independent contractors and sole proprietors.
+On April 14, 2020, the SBA released an Interim Final Rule providing guidance for individuals with self-employment income who file Form 1040, Schedule C. Below are answers to frequently asked questions regarding the PPP eligibility for the self-employed, freelancers, independent contractors and sole proprietors.

 I have income from self-employment and file a Form 1040, Schedule C. Am I eligible for a PPP Loan?

-You are eligible for a PPP loan if you meet the following criteria:
+You were eligible for a PPP loan if you met the following criteria:

-- your principal place of residence is in the United States; and
+- Your principal place of residence is in the United States

-If your business is a partnership or you are a sole proprietor that business is only eligible for one loan under the PPP, not two separate ones.
+If your business is a partnership or you are a sole proprietor, then that business is eligible for only one loan under the PPP, not two separate ones.
 Instead, the self-employment income of general active partners may be reported as a payroll cost, up to $100,000 annualized, on a PPP loan application filed by or on behalf of the partnership.